ga-curriculum/universal-resources/deployment/django-deployment/README.md

 DATABASES = {
     'default': {
         'ENGINE': 'django.db.backends.postgresql',
+        'NAME': 'catcollector',
-        'NAME': 'catcollector', # Take note of this, you'll need it in the code you're adding }
+        # Take note of the name, you'll need it in the code you add in a moment
+    }
 }
 ```